Galiusbro/nuahchain-osmo/networks/genesis-validators.md

 git checkout gentx-launch
 ```

-## Install osmosisd
+## Install nuahd

 You can now build Osmosis node software.
 Running the following command
-will install the executable osmosisd (Osmosis node daemon) to your
+will install the executable nuahd (Osmosis node daemon) to your
 GOPATH.

 ``` {.sh}